Jackson Hole Economic Symposium

-The Federal Reserve's Jackson Hole Economic Symposium is a three-day annual international conference put on by the Federal Reserve Bank of Kansas City at Jackson Hole in the United States attended by central bank leaders from around the world.
-Central bankers discuss world events and financial trends and the discussions at Jackson hole are watched for economic news and specifically the likely direction of global interest rates.
+The Federal Reserve's Jackson Hole Economic Symposium is a three-day annual international conference hosted by the Federal Reserve Bank of Kansas City at Jackson Hole, Wyoming in the United States.
+It is attended by central bank leaders, academics, journalists, financial industry leaders, and government officials from around the world to discuss long-term policy issues of "mutual concern".
+As of 2025, representatives from 70 countries have attended or participated in the symposium.

+Participants discuss world events and financial trends, and the discussions at the symposium are watched for economic news—including potential insights on the likely direction of global interest rates.
+It has been described by The New York Times as "the world's most exclusive economic get-together".

-The event is held at vacation destination Jackson Lake Lodge in Grand Teton National Park, in Wyoming in the county of Teton.
-It was held in a few different locations in the late 1970's but Jackson Hole has been the location since 1981, placed there to get Paul Volcker to attend because of the great fly fishing there in late August.
-Top economists from the Fed attend as well as other policy makers such as foreign central bankers.
-Economic papers are published and presentations are given.
+The event is held at vacation destination Jackson Lake Lodge in Grand Teton National Park, in Wyoming's Teton County. during late August.
+It was held in a few different locations in the late 1970s, but Jackson Hole has been the location since 1981.
+The conference was placed there partly because Paul Volcker, the then-Federal Reserve chairman, wanted to benefit from the great fly fishing in the area.
+Among the regular attendees are top economists from the Federal Reserve Board, as well as other policymakers such as foreign central bank governors.
+Through 2025, more than 150 authors have presented papers on subjects including inflation, labor markets, and international trade.

+Notable meetings

 The 1984 meeting focused on the causes of inflation.
 The 2016 meeting focused on the effects of central bank balance sheets on financial stability.
 The 2018 meeting focused on the effect of tech giants on the economy.
-At the 2020 meeting Jerome Powell announced a new policy for raising interest rates not simply based on joblessness or expectations of inflation.
+At the 2020 meeting, Fed chairman Jerome Powell announced a new policy for raising interest rates that was not simply based on joblessness or inflation expectations.

 During the COVID-19 pandemic the economic symposium was held virtually for 2020 and 2021.
 About 100-120 economists, central bankers, and journalists meet for the symposium.

-The 2022 meeting was the first in-person meeting since 2020.
+The 2022 meeting was the first in-person meeting since 2019.
 Despite acknowledging the risk of recession, the majority of central bankers expressed their determination to increase interest rates for the purpose of curbing inflation.
-Bank of Japan Governor Haruhiko Kuroda was exceptional in expressing his need to continue reducing interest rates.
+Bank of Japan governor Haruhiko Kuroda was exceptional in expressing his need to continue reducing interest rates.

+The 2025 meeting took place August 21-23 and the theme was "Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy."
+During a speech, Federal Reserve Chair Jerome Powell, acknowledged risks to the labor market were rising, which many market participants believed signaled a willingness to cut interest rates for the first time since December 2024.